Three months following US Food and Drug Administration (FDA) approval, Sandoz and Adamis’ generic EpiPen, Symjepi, is ready to hit US markets.

 Symjepi is not an auto-injector, perhaps lending to its lower price tag.

-But don’t expect to find Symjepi in stores just yet.
+Despite the Symjepi launch, don’t expect to find the generic EpiPen in stores just yet.
 Sandoz and Adamis Pharmaceuticals intend to launch the product first in an institutional setting, then in the retail market.
 The commercial launch of their pediatric version of Symjepi (containing half the dose of adult Symjepi) has not yet been announced, although it received FDA approval back in September 2018.

 The infiltration of generics has slowly chipped away at Mylan’s monopoly on the market.
 According to Mylan’s 2017 year-end financial results, the EpiPen Auto-Injector decreased in sales by approximately $655.4 million.
 Fortunately, the company has a host of antibiotics, blood pressure medication and Parkinson’s medications to bring in profits.